korean_war_project_dallas_texas

 P.S.
 Does anyone know about the Aircraft cleaner TRICHLORETHYLINE known to be used at the George AFB approx. 1956-1963.
 It is difficult to get the truth about it. (ie. birth deffects, lung ailements, eye troubles ect.)
 Thank you once again!

 Keywords: Jerry T. Miller AFAC Classification Specialty Code 43151C Jet Air Craft Mechanic.
 I am looking for Captain Dutkowski and Donald Potts Second Class Supply person, airman.
 He was from Atlanta Georgia.
-They served with me in Korea 1958-1959

 Entry: 54743

-Steve Weatherly wrote on 2005-12-19 21:55:17.0
+Steve Weatherly wrote on December 19, 2005

 Comments: 6146 AFAG staff assigned to Seoul lived at Camp Coiner adjacent to Youngsan Post.
 Our two barracks were on the high point of Camp Coiner and overlooked the 304th Signal (US Army) that occupied most of the camp.
 The unit motor pool was also at Camp Coiner.
 Accompanied personnel lived in family housing on Youngsan.
 We worked at ROKAF HQ on the south side of the Han River and made the round trip twice a day, to and from Camp Coiner by bus.
 AFAG also had detachments throughout Korea.
-I worked with many ROKAF and AFAG personnel at the 8 ROKAF radar sites, HQ ROKAF, the ROKAF 30th AC&W Wing at Osan AB, the technical school at Taejon, and the depot at Taegu AB.
+I worked with many ROKAF and AFAG personnel at the 8 ROKAF radar sites, HQ ROKAF, the ROKAF 30th AC and W Wing at Osan AB, the technical school at Taejon, and the depot at Taegu AB.
 My office also supported the Blue Fortune and Peace Fortune communications system.
 During my assignment, ROKAF received the F4 Phantom fighter bomber aircraft and US bred guard dogs, and an EC-121 was shot down over the East Korea Sea (aka Sea of Japan).
 In my area of responsibility there were many firsts.
 Radar evaluations of the ROKAF radars were conducted by the USAF.
 The radomes at the ROKAF radar sites were painted a haze grey instead of white during US contractor depot level maintenance.
 ROKAF personnel completed their first, on-site depot level radar maintenance assignment to their Cheju-do radar site.
-Arrangements were also made to make FPS-18 gap filler radar systems available to the ROKAF AC&W system from the US.
+Arrangements were also made to make FPS-18 gap filler radar systems available to the ROKAF AC and W system from the US.
 Many potential locations for these radars were visited, evaluated, and a installation and implementation plan was developed.
 My tour was busy, rewarding, and went by very quickly.
 Korea was a great assignment.
 Later back in the US at Air training Command, I was able to visit with many of my ROKAF friends when they attended technical schools at Keesler AFB, MS.

 Keywords: 6146th Air force Advisory Group, 6146 AFAG, ROKAF